Travel, close contacts, and other quarantine scenarios

 Quarantine for ten days upon return to Rhode Island and monitor for symptoms until day fourteen

 Quarantine for seven days and get a PCR test on or after day five.
 Remain in quarantine for the full seven days and monitor for symptoms until day fourteen.

-And, all community members who travel over the break must complete a travel attestation form and email it to Nurse Sandy email before returning to campus on Monday, March 29th.
+And, all community members who travel must complete a travel attestation form and email it to Nurse Sandy email before returning to campus.

 These requirements are more flexible than the fourteen day quarantine we had previously asked for, but they are still quite demanding.
 The safest and simplest option is still, of course, remaining in Rhode Island.